sous-chefs/nginx/README.md

 **RHEL/CentOS** This recipe should work on RHEL/CentOS with "init" as the init style.

 The following recipes are used to build module support into Nginx.
-To use a module in the `nginx::source` recipe, add its recipe name to the attribute `node['nginx']['source']['modules']`.
+To use a module in the `chef_nginx::source` recipe, add its recipe name to the attribute `node['nginx']['source']['modules']`.

 - `ipv6.rb` - enables IPv6 support
 - `http_echo_module.rb` - downloads the `http_echo_module` module and enables it as a module when compiling nginx.